YagmurSimsekk/Gravitational-N-Body-Simulation/README.md

 individual motions of a group of celestial objects interacting with each other due to the gravitational force.
 The desire to understand the motions of the Sun, Moon, planets and visible stars is the motivation for solving this problem.
-In the recent century, understanding the dynamics of globular cluster star sys- tems became an important N-body problem.
+In the recent century, understanding the dynamics of globular cluster star systems became an important N-body problem.
 The n-body problem in general relativity is considerably more difficult to solve.

 ## Description